fictjs/fict/docs/architecture.md

 # Fict Architecture

-> It looks like normal TSX, but inside it's a sophisticated dependency graph + compilation pipeline.
+> It looks like normal TSX, but inside Fict is a compiler-first framework that converts React-like semantics into fine-grained reactive primitives.

+For the rigorous Formal Semantics specification (v1.0), please refer to [compiler-spec.md](./compiler-spec.md#15-appendix-formal-semantics-v10).

-This document introduces Fict's core architecture from an engineering perspective:
+This document outlines the high-level engineering architecture. from an engineering perspective:

 - How the compiler understands `$state` / `$effect`
 - How the dependency graph is built and how the DOM is updated